DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 Be sure to click the box ``Update needed triggers enabled`` if you want users to receive this alert message.

-Custom List
+Custom Lists
 --------------------

 This page allows you to customize the following pre-existing fields

+- User (Worker) Contact Profile
+- Sources: Where contacts originate
+- Contact Communication Channels aka Social Media

 User (Worker) Contact Profile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is the Users' profile information that can be found in their Profile by clicking the Gear icon.
+This represent fields the user's profile information that can be found under Profile by clicking the |gear| icon.

 Has the fields: